sansumbrella/Cinder/README.linux.md

 Since GLFW3 is included as a submodule you will need to run `git submodule update --init` from `$CINDER_ROOT` in order to actually fetch the source code.

-You shouldn not need to worry about building GLFW3 since this should be handled by the CMake configuration.
+You should not need to worry about building GLFW3 since this will be handled by CMake.

 The most important thing to take care of when building the cinder lib or/and the examples is to have the env variable `CINDER_ROOT` pointing to the root dir of your Cinder installation.